Neurofeedback

 How Can Neurofeedback Help My Issues or Symptoms?

-Issues such as anxiety, depression, ADHD, PTSD, sleep problems, memory and concentration problems are a result of dysregulation in the brain.
 Neurofeedback is able to assess, as mentioned above, the functioning of the brain and improve areas where it is not functioning properly.
 It can locate a specific pattern of neuronal dysregulation, as seen in a concussion and PTSD.
 Using specific training perimeters dysregulation decreases and brain patterns stabilize.

 Neurofeedback Resources: